ScottJams/scottjams.github.io/index.markdown

   <img src="https://user-images.githubusercontent.com/69112024/153217266-437a4c6e-108e-4e82-9177-7dfa6b3514a6.PNG"/>
 </p>

 The API returns the appropriate dialogue line (or choices).
-Our `DialogueManager` pops up the dialogue UI and the current line of dialogue and lets the logic play out in the Ink script.
+Our `DialogueManager` pops up the dialogue UI and the current line of dialogue and lets the logic play out in the Ink script. `ContinueDialogue()` is called as per user input.
 Once there is no more dialogue to display, we close the UI and gameplay resumes.

 <details> <summary><b>Click here to expand example code</b></summary>